Program for Aboriginal and Torres Strait Islanders Program for Aboriginal and Torres Strait Islanders

 Aboriginal and Torres Strait Islander programs

-Our programs and partnerships aim to learn about, support, empower and encourage community leaders of the future, as well as help ‘Close the Gap’, working collaboratively towards greater equality in terms of life expectancy, health, housing, education and employment for Aboriginal and Torres Strait Islander individuals, families and communities.
+Our programs and partnerships aim to learn about, support, empower and encourage community leaders of the future, as well as help ‘close the gap’, working collaboratively towards greater equality in terms of life expectancy, health, housing, education and employment for Aboriginal and Torres Strait Islander individuals, families and communities.

 Leadership and resilience